Grievance (SAAO-II and other EHRA) Policy #614

 UNIVERSITY OF NORTH CAROLINA SCHOOL OF THE ARTS

-I. Procedures for Grievances Concerning Interpretation and Application of Any Provision of the SAAO-II & Other EPA Employees Policy Other than for Discharge for Cause
+I. Procedures for Grievances Concerning Interpretation and Application of Any Provision of the SAAO-II & Other EHRA Employees Policy Other than for Discharge for Cause

 B. The notice of appeal shall explain the circumstance that led to and justify the grievance, but may not exceed four pages in length except under exceptional circumstance.